Email is considered as one of the worst time-wasters.

 In the search box, type size:3MB or replace 3 with whatever number of MB you wish to use as a filter.

 Let's say you're visiting New York and suddenly remembered that a friend emailed you about this amazing restaurant six months ago.
 Use Advance Search to input keywords and dates to easily look up that old email.

 On the right most part of the search box, click on the arrow to view this option and type in your keyword/s.

 Located at the bottom of your inbox, you can track your last login details in this section — especially helpful for those fearful of email hacking.

 Other Tools and Downloads

 One of the best parts of Gmail is it allows you to use other tools and downloads to optimize your processes.
 Of course, you should only install the ones you think will be helpful and not just another thing taking up your time.

-While there are literally hundreds to choose from, here are 10 you might want to look into:
+While there are literally hundreds to choose from, here are some you might want to look into:

 Helps you send large-sized attachments and save space in your inbox on top of Google Drive.

 Helps you schedule emails to be sent at a later time and easily receive follow ups.